 “You shall not oppress a stranger, since you yourselves know the feelings of a stranger, for you also were strangers in the land of Egypt.”
 (Exodus 23:9)

 This spring holiday occurs on the 15th day of the Hebrew month of Nisan, during the full moon.
 It lasts seven days in Israel and eight days in the Jewish diaspora, where the first two days and the last two days of Passover are considered festival days on which work is prohibited.
-The start of Passover – in the current Hebrew Year of 5782 – corresponds in 2022 with sunset on April 15th and lasts until nightfall on April 23rd.
+Passover starts and ends at sunset.